Diagnosing Carotid Artery Disease in Williamsport, PA

 - Carotid artery angioplasty with stenting (CAS)

-At UPMC Susquehanna, our vascular experts specialize in the treatment of carotid artery disease in Williamsport, PA, and the surrounding areas.
+At UPMC, our vascular experts specialize in the treatment of carotid artery disease in Williamsport, PA, and the surrounding areas.